-Michele Gai is an Italian supercentenarian who is currently the nation’s second-oldest living man.
+Michele Gai was an Italian supercentenarian who was the nation’s second-oldest living man at the time of his own death.

 Michele Gai was born in Turin, Piedmont, Italy, on 23 December 1915.